ucscGenomeBrowser/kent/src/product/installer/README.md

 # Quick Start Instructions

-Download the GBiC script from the [UCSC Genome-Browser store](https://genome-store.ucsc.edu/).
+Download the GBiC program from the [UCSC Genome-Browser store](https://genome-store.ucsc.edu/).

-Run the script as root, like this:
+Run the program as root, like this:

     sudo bash browserSetup.sh install